adrienpsl/Ft_select-1/README.md

 - `return` key validates the selection.
 It displays the selection to the standard output.
 Other programs can take the output.

-- Ft_select re-organizes the display on window resize or displays a blank screen if the list does not fit the window.
+- `SIGWINCH` i.e. window resize signal, re-organizes the display or displays a blank screen if the list does not fit the window.

 - `ESC` key exists the program.